patd0tjs/FT-blogging-website/README.md

 Create a project proposal about the company, Acme Inc.'s need to have a blogging website that employees can read online.
 1. Assuming that the client and you had already agreed to have a blogging website for employees but the client wants to have a formal proposal and implementation plan.
-2. The client want to know the following details
+2. The client wants to know the following details
    1. Timeline
    2. Use cases
    3. Technology to be used